erengul94/design.com/README.md

 ### .NET Unittests
-I have not enough time to write unittest in .net, having a limited of time.
+I have not enough time to write unittest in .net, since having a limited of time.
 I hope that show you have knowledge about unittests by writing the unittests in python.

 ## 4. Code Documentation